 There are some differences between the two in terms of process, effect, application, etc., as follows:

-• Difference in process
+- Difference in process

 Pre-galvanized steel is galvanized before steel processing.
 After processing, there is no zinc layer to protect the holes, cut surfaces and sections, and the sections are prone to corrosion and rust.
 Hot-dip galvanized steel is made by dipping steel into a molten zinc pool.
-Through chemical reaction, the coating is firmly attached to the steel surface.
+Through chemical reaction, the coating is firmly attached to the steel surface. - The difference between the thickness of the coating and the anti-corrosion effect

 The galvanized layer of pre-galvanized steel is generally 5μm, compared with the thicker layer of hot-dip galvanized steel, which is usually 45~85μm.
-Therefore, hot-dip galvanized steel has better anti-corrosion effect.
+Therefore, hot-dip galvanized steel has better anti-corrosion effect. - Difference in application areas

 Hot-dip galvanized steel is used in electric power towers, communication towers, railroads, street light poles, ship components, substation ancillary facilities and light industry.
 Although pre-galvanized steel also has some anti-corrosion effect, its application range may be narrower.